 The Tottori Maru arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.

-When the POWs first got to the camp, they lived in dugouts until two-story brick barracks were opened.
+When the POWs arrived at the camp the first thing the Japanese did was issue new POW numbers.
+Albert was now POW 1362.
+The POWs lived in dugouts until two-story brick barracks were opened.
 Each enlisted man received two thin blankets to cover himself at night, while officers got one blanket and a mattress.
 The barracks were divided into ten sections.
 Five on the ground floor and five on the second story.
-Each section was divided into four double-decked sleeping bays which each held 8 men for a total of 48 men in a section.
-In addition, the barracks electricity and cold running water.
+Each section was divided into four double-decked sleeping bays each holding 8 men for a total of 48 men in a section.
+In addition, the barracks had electricity and cold running water.

 One night, the POWs were forced out of their barracks into the cold and snow and made to strip bare while the Japanese searched for contraband cigarettes that the prisoners had bought from the Chinese while working in the factories.
 They were made to stand in the snow barefooted, for 45 minutes, while the Japanese searched 700 POWs from the barracks.